ACTS OF GOOD

 When local Landlord John Gubbins evicted three families of tenants from their homes in 1886 , Fr.
 Sheehy organised the village GAA Hurling team and local farmers to physically block access to their lands to Gubbins and his fellow foxhunters.
 They did so, and continued to do so throughout the winter, preventing any hunting that season.
 Gubbins sold his hunting horses the following year.

 This makes it the first ever recorded act of hunt sabotage and also the only known act of hunt sabotage organised by a priest.
-This is also the first time I've had something good to say about a priest.
+This is also the first time I've had something good to say about a 'man of the cloth'.

 Local folklore has it that one day when Gubbins* was out riding he came across women washing clothes in a river.
 Gubbins said to one of the women that she should wash her self, as she was filthy.
 The woman retorted that no amount of soap and water would wash off the dirt that was on him.
 Well said that woman!